Windows screen dimmer

-Screen dimmer for Windows 11/10
+Screen dimmer for Windows 11 and 10

 What a good screen dimmer needs to handle

-Two dimming methods, one slider
+Two dimming methods, one app

 You can mix these methods per display, so one monitor can use true hardware brightness while another uses gamma dimming.